 The technique Chris outlined solved both these problems.

-Essentially, he made a shell for the building in foam board (available here).
-Onto this he then glued and pressed the Clay, creating an outer skin into which he scribed the stonework.
+Essentially, he made a shell for the building in foam board — such as this 3mm thick foam board — and onto which he then glued and pressed the Clay, creating an outer skin into which he scribed the stonework.

 This approach is so much better.